 No matter what kind of card you have, you’ll almost certainly have to deal with fraudulent charges or the fallout of a data breach at some point.
 A good credit card gives you tools for dealing with these annoyances.
 Some features we look for include:

 - A virtual card number for extra security when shopping online

-- The ability lock your card from your online account,
+- The ability to lock your card from your online account

 - Alerts about activity on your credit report or with your Social Security number